rstebbing/powerlifting-meet-manager/README.md

 Powerlifting Meet Manager

 Simple program to manage a powerlifting competition with three squats, three bench presses, three deadlifts.
-Wilks calculator and team summaries can be done, and the performance of each lifter can be inspected.
+Wilks calculations and team summaries are available, and the performance of each lifter can be inspected.

+Author: Richard Stebbing

+License: MIT (refer to LICENSE)

 Dependencies
 ------------